elevels20/Group_10_Biological_Systems/Assignment2/README.md

  # Assignment 2

 ## Code
-All solutions and code for this assignment are in [CodeAssignment2.ipynb](CodeAssignment2.ipynb).
+All solutions and code for this assignment can be found in [CodeAssignment2.ipynb](CodeAssignment2.ipynb).

 To run the notebook:
 1. Open the file in Jupyter Notebook.